pmcgrath/pmcgrath.github.com/_posts/2018-09-13-using-pod-security-policies-with-kubeadm.md

 kubectl get nodes
 ```

-Node is ready
+Node is now ready

 ### Allow workloads on the master
-If you want to spin up worker nodes, you can do so as normal using the *kubeadm join* command using the output from kubeadm init, skipping this here
+If you want to spin up worker nodes, you can do so as normal using the **kubeadm join** command using the output from kubeadm init, skipping this here

 Nothing special needed on worker nodes joining the cluster pod security policy wise